Juan Gonzalez Martinez is a trombonist from Bremen.

 Projects and ensembles

-with and around the baroque trombonist Juan González Martínez
+with and around baroque trombonist Juan González Martínez

 KonzertStattReise: